Quantization of algebraic invariants through Topological Quantum Field Theories: TQFTs with basepoints and representation varieties

-In fact, suppose that we have computed the virtual classes of the $\SL{2}(\CC)$-representation varieties over $\Sigma_g$ for some finite number of genii $g$.
+In fact, suppose that we have computed the virtual Hodge structures of the $\SL{2}(\CC)$-representation varieties over the genus $g$ surface $\Sigma_g$ for some finite number of genii $g$.
 This can be done through a long case-by-case analysis.
 The results for $0 \leq g \leq 11$ are shown in Table \ref{tab:E-pols}.

 Following Remark \ref{rmk:computation-tqft}, let us form the vectors